ChaoShuoZhang/KeyStepConceptUnlearning/README.md

 KSCU removes target visual concepts by optimizing a dynamically selected late denoising region.
 This repository provides the quick training algorithm, edited-weight checkpoints, and single-image inference examples.
 It supports nudity, object class, artistic style, single-instance, and multi-instance unlearning.

-> This is the lightweight release of the training and inference code.
-The complete benchmark and evaluation framework is not included.

-## Highlights

-- Dynamic Key Step Table with ordered timestep traversal and trajectory reuse.
-- Hard scheduling constraint <code>S &lt; 0.9E</code>.
-- Prompt augmentation in both text and embedding spaces.
-- Conditional erasure with timestep-dependent unconditional leakage correction.
-- Simultaneous erasure of multiple comma-separated concepts.
-- Checkpoints contain edited parameters only; base-model weights are not redistributed.

 ## Repository Structure